 You’re right.
 It is ridiculous.
 But defrauders know this, and they try this and other con-game deceptions anyway.
 Even if they only work two percent of the time, they’re adding up to many billions of dollars of merchants’ lost money and mounting chargebacks

-There are other scenarios wherein you as a merchant want to have customer service being aware and refusing to give refunds.
+There are other scenarios wherein you as a merchant want to have customer service be aware and refuse to give refunds.

 What about the one where the customer convinces your company to pay a credit card chargeback, but then requests that the money be refunded back to a different credit card, or by way of a check?
 That ought to run up a giant red flag.
 The “customer”, in all probability, has charged a stolen credit card, but wants you to send money to their actual credit card or bank account.
 This is a clever way of disguising their use of a stolen card.
 This is why returned funds must always be sent back to the same credit or debit card.